2023 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 38: Buakaw vs. Saenchai (cancelled)
+BKFC 38: Buakaw vs. Saenchai (cancelled)

-Bare Knuckle Fighting Championship 38: Buakaw vs. Saenchai was scheduled to be a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on March 18, 2023.
+BKFC 38: Buakaw vs. Saenchai was scheduled to be a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on March 18, 2023.

 Background

 The event was scheduled to be headlined by a special rules bare-knuckle Muay Thai bout between Muay Thai legends Buakaw Banchamek and Saenchai.
 However, In mid-February it was announced that due to legal implications regarding the use of name muay thai in marketing, the bout was indefinitely postponed.
 Being the only published bout, the event was removed from the organization's event schedule altogether.